 Image by Almighty Worm

 The Bengal cat breed was developed by crossing the small Asian leopard cats with domestic cat breeds.
 Its relatively wild nature is the product of this history.
 Don’t get a Bengal cat if it is a lap cat you desire.
 This cats semi wild nature manifests as curiosity, high activity level, climbing, attention seeking.
 This cat even enjoys walking on leashes and is happier with a large (enclosed) outdoor area to explore.
 Here is an article on the best harnesses for Bengals.
 This cat is also happier with a human that enjoys regular interaction.
-However, beware a bored Bengal can get into trouble.
+However, beware of a bored Bengal can get into trouble.
 These cats also NEED some good toys to keep them happy.
 If you are the owner of a Bengal, I have an article on the best toys for Bengal cats.
 If you love the idea of a Bengal but are unsure if you can keep the cat entertained maybe you should think about getting two.